carlos-gg/digitalgarden/content/AI/Math and Statistics/Math and Statistics.md

 ### Regression analysis
 See [[AI/Supervised Learning/Regression]]
 - https://en.wikipedia.org/wiki/Regression_analysis
-- Regression analysis is widely used for prediction and forecasting, where its use has substantial overlap with the field of [[AI/Machine Learning]]
+- Regression analysis is widely used for prediction and forecasting, where its use has substantial overlap with the field of [[AI/ML]]

 ### Compressed sensing
 See [[AI/Unsupervised learning/Sparse dictionary learning]]